-- the issuer has raised no more than an aggregate amount of \$1,070,000 in the past and the contemplated offerings in reliance on Regulation CF, in a twelve-month period preceding the date of the contemplated crowdfunding transaction; - individual investors cannot invest more than the following investment amounts in a Regulation CF offering during the twelve-month period preceding the date of the contemplated crowdfunding transaction: - o the greater of \$2,200 or 5% of the annual income or net worth of the investor, as applicable, if either the annual income or the net worth of the investor is less than \$107,000; or - o 10% of the lesser of the investor's annual income or net worth, not to exceed a maximum aggregate amount sold of \$107,000, if both the annual income and net worth of the investor is equal to or more than \$107,000; - the transaction is conducted through an intermediary that is a broker or funding portal that complies with the requirements of the exemption; - the issuer must be a domestic issuer and not an Exchange Act-reporting company or an investment company; and - the issuer is not disqualified under the bad actor disqualification provisions under Rule 503 of Regulation CF.
+- o the greater of \$2,200 or 5% of the annual income or net worth of the investor, as applicable, if either the annual income or the net worth of the investor is less than \$107,000; or - o 10% of the lesser of the investor's annual income or net worth, not to exceed a maximum aggregate amount sold of \$107,000, if both the annual income and net worth of the investor is equal to or more than \$107,000; - the transaction is conducted through an intermediary that is a broker or funding portal that complies with the requirements of the exemption; - the issuer must be a domestic issuer and not an Exchange Act-reporting company or an investment company; and - the issuer is not disqualified under the bad actor disqualification provisions under Rule 503 of Regulation CF.

 An issuer relying on Regulation CF must provide certain information regarding the issuer and the offering to investors, intermediaries, and file such information with the SEC.
 In addition, the issuer would need to file with the SEC and post on its website, no less than annually, reports of the results of operations and financial statements of the issuer as the SEC may determine appropriate.
 Issuers relying on Regulation CF are also prohibited from advertising the terms of the Regulation CF offering other than providing notices directing investors to the funding portal or broker, offering terms and certain factual information about the issuer.
 If the issuer compensates any promoter of the offering, the issuer must disclose the amounts paid to the promoter through the intermediary and funding portal.
 An issuer is subject to rescission in accordance with Section 12(b) and Section 13 of the Securities Act, as if liability were created under Section 12(a)(2) of the Securities Act, in the event that there are material misstatements or omissions in connection with the offering.
+In 2020, the SEC adopted amendments that permit oral communications in Regulation CF offerings after Form C is filed and provided that the communications comply with requirements or Rule 204.